International relations within the Comecon: Mongolia, Cuba, and Vietnam

 Comecon was investing heavily in Mongolia, Cuba, and Vietnam, and the three countries had benefited substantially from its resources.
 In 1984, increases in capital investments within Comecon were the highest for Vietnam and Cuba — coming to 26.9% for Vietnam, and 14% for Cuba, compared with 3.3% and less, for the others, except Poland and Romania.
 Increased investments in Mongolia lagged behind Poland and Romania, but were nevertheless substantial, at 5.8%.
 In 1984, the economies of the three developing countries registered the fastest industrial growth of all the Comecon members.

 Given their locations, Comecon membership for Mongolia, Cuba, and Vietnam principally served Soviet foreign policy interests.
 The Soviet Union contributed the most to the development of the three poorer Comecon members, and it also reaped most of the benefits.
 It imported most of Cuba's sugar and nickel, and all of Mongolia's copper and molybdenum (widely used in the construction of aircraft, automobiles, machine tools, gas turbines, and in the field of electronics).
 Cuba had provided bases for the Soviet Navy, and military support to Soviet allies in Africa.
 Vietnam made its naval and air bases, as well as some 100,000 guest workers, available to the Soviets.
+As of 1989 there were also approximately 59,000 Vietnamese guest workers in East Germany, called Vertragsarbeiter (contract workers).

 At the June 1984 Comecon economic summit, and at subsequent Council sessions, the policy of equalizing the levels of economic development between Comecon member countries was repeatedly stressed.
 At the November 1986 Comecon session in Bucharest, the East European members "outlined measures to further improve cooperation with Vietnam, Cuba, and Mongolia with a view to developing the main sectors of these countries' national economies".
 Moreover, the Soviets have repeatedly stressed their earnestness in "normalizing the situation in the Asia-Pacific region, and in including that region in the overall process of creating a universal system of international security".